ourgenerationshs/ourgeneration/README.md

-# Home page for  Our Generation Club , Sage Hill School
+# Homepage for  Our Generation, Sage Hill School